ceejbot/jthoober/README.md

 * `script`: external executable to invoke on match
 * `passargs`: if set & truthy, repo name & branch are sent to executable
 * `logfile`: full path of file to log executable output to; unused for functions
+* `cmd`: the executable to run the script with; unused for functions. e.g. `node`
+* `args`: an array of additional args to pass to the script or function.
+If `parseargs` is `true` these args will come after the repo and branch names.
+If `func` is passed, these args will come after the event name.

 ## Endpoints